2Abendsegler/GClh/docu/tips_installation.md

 Process the following instructions on your Android device:<br><br>
 * Install a browser on your Android device.<br>
 * Install the script manager Tampermonkey as Add-on in your browser.
 (Don't install Tampermonkey on the desktop of your Android device.)<br>
 * Install the script [GC little helper II](https://github.com/2Abendsegler/GClh/raw/master/gc_little_helper_II.user.js) under the script manager Tampermonkey.
-If you click the link on your Android device on your browser, Tampermonkey should recognize it.<br>
+If you click this link on your Android device on your browser, Tampermonkey should recognize it.<br>
 <br>

 ---